Tuesday, October 31, 2023

 Last Minute Heroes:

-The Isles have scored no goals and allowed no goals in the final three minutes of the third period that were either the winning goal or forced overtime:
+The Isles have scored one goal and have allowed no goals in the final three minutes of the third period to tie or go-ahead:

 All-time Islander Leader Boards: